JasonShao55/Weather-Forecast-Demo/README.md

 # Campus Weather-A Weather Forecast Demo
 This was a weather forecast android application I desgined when I was trying to put computer networking knowledge into practice.

+When creating this project, I learned how to use Retrofit for making network requests, parsing JSON data with Gson, managing asynchronous operations with Kotlin's coroutines, using LiveData to emit data in a lifecycle-conscious way, the repository pattern for abstracting data sources etc. I also learned how to annotate data class properties to map them to differently named JSON fields using @SerializedName.
+In conclusion this was a successful attempt in Android app development.

 ## Overview
 Campus Weather is a cross-continental application developed to provide accurate and real-time weather information across the globe.
 Utilizing the powerful API of 彩云天气, it brings weather data right to your fingertips.
 Through a meticulously designed interface, users can search for weather details by city names and visualize the forecast with captivating visual elements.